 - not processed

-Make the Red Chimichurri — In a food processor, add the roasted red pepper, garlic cloves, cilantro (stems are okay), parsley (remove the thick, woody stems), smoked paprika, red pepper flakes, and a generous pinch of salt.
+2. Make the Red Chimichurri — In a food processor, add the roasted red pepper, garlic cloves, cilantro (stems are okay), parsley (remove the thick, woody stems), smoked paprika, red pepper flakes, and a generous pinch of salt.
 Pulse or run on low until the ingredients are finely minced.
 Scrape down the sides, then pour in the olive oil and red wine vinegar.
 Run on low for 10–20 seconds, until the sauce emulsifies and comes together.
 If needed add more salt to taste. **makes 1 1/4 cup of chimichurri rojo.

 red chimichurri mixed in a food processor

 The first time I made this, I ate it straight off the spoon.
-This red chimichurri recipe is made to be enjoyed with meat—whether it’s red meat like the steak pictured (skirt or flank steak are great options), grilled chicken, or lamb.
+This chimichurri rojo recipe is made to be enjoyed with meat—whether it’s red meat like the steak pictured (skirt steak or flank steak are great options), grilled chicken, or lamb.
 You can also use it as an overnight marinade.

-Serve it over your favorite rice or grain bowl, or spice up grilled or roasted vegetables—eggplant and zucchini pair especially well—with a generous spoonful on top.
+Aside from meat, serve it over your favorite rice or grain bowl, or spice up grilled or roasted vegetables—eggplant and zucchini pair especially well—with a generous spoonful on top.

 steak covered in red chimichurri

-Red chimichurri can be stored in an airtight container in the fridge for up to a week.
+Red chimichurri can be stored in an airtight container in the refrigerator for up to a week.
 For longer storage, you can freeze it for up to a month.
 To freeze, spoon the sauce into ice cube trays and place them in the freezer.
 Once frozen, pop the cubes out and transfer them to a freezer bag.
 Thaw in the fridge before using.

 April 29, 2025